rtrouton/rtrouton_scripts/rtrouton_scripts/Casper_Scripts/delete_Jamf_Pro_Packages/README.md

-This script is designed to delete installer packages from Jamf Pro using the Jamf Pro API.
+This script is designed to delete installer packages from Jamf Pro using the Jamf Pro Classic API.
 Four items are required to use this script:

 * A text file containing the Jamf Pro IDs of the installer package(s) you wish to delete.
 * The URL of the appropriate Jamf Pro server.